cakewhip/tcrafting/README.md

 ```
 Note that the ``count`` property is optional (defaults to 1).

-A couple reason to to register recipes as TCrafting recipes instead of vanilla recipes:
+Reasons to register recipes as TCrafting recipes instead of vanilla recipes:
 * Set a custom recipe type
 * Bypass the item count restrictions imposed by a 3x3 grid

-Other than that, feel free to continue using vanilla recipes.
+Other than that, feel free to continue using vanilla recipes as TCrafting will automatically convert all vanilla recipes.